nielash/rclone/docs/content/bisync.md

                                 (default: `~/.cache/rclone/bisync`)
       --backup-dir1 PATH        --backup-dir for Path1.
 Must be a non-overlapping path on the same remote.
       --backup-dir2 PATH        --backup-dir for Path2.
 Must be a non-overlapping path on the same remote.
+      --gui                     Whether to enable the bisync GUI. (default: false) --gui-dir PATH            Use custom dir to store GUI file.
+                                  Accepts any rclone remote dir path (but local is recommended.) (default: --workdir) --gui-refresh DURATION    Interval for GUI HTML page auto-refresh. (default: 30s) --gui-stats DURATION      Interval between printing stats to GUI, e.g. 500ms, 60s, 5m (0 to disable) (default: 30s) --gui-max-rows INT        Max number of rows to keep and display on GUI. (default: 50) --gui-err-pop             Automatically open the GUI to alert if bisync errors.
-  -n, --dry-run                 Go through the motions - No files are copied/deleted.
+                                  --gui-dir must be a local path. (default: false) -n, --dry-run                 Go through the motions - No files are copied/deleted.
   -v, --verbose                 Increases logging verbosity.
                                 May be specified more than once for more details.